osteele/p5.libs/p5.layers/README.md

 - The code does not validate its arguments, and does not use the p5.js Friendly Error System.
 - The code has only been tested in modern browsers.
-- This project is very new.
-Other things be wrong with it.

 ## License